Why Code Reviews?

 Submit code for pre-push review

-• Open a terminal and type:
+state (not pushed). - Open a terminal and type:

 arc diff